dodona-edu/dodona-edu.github.io/en/tested/json/README.md

 ---
-title: Advanced test suite reference
+title: Reference for advanced test suites
-description: "Create test suites for TESTed"
+description: "Create advanced test suites for TESTed"
 sidebarDepth: 2
 ---

 # Advanced test suite reference

-:::tip Advanced test suites vs. DSL test suites
-This is the reference guide for advanced test suites, written in JSON.
+:::warning Advanced test suites vs. DSL test suites This is the reference guide for advanced test suites, written in JSON.
-In most cases, you should prefer using the DSL test suites (written in YAML).
+In most cases, you should prefer using the [DSL test suites](/en/tested/dsl) (written in YAML).

 This format is mostly useful if:
 - You generate the test suite programmatically.
 In this case, JSON might be easier than YAML to write.